Seasonal Project Firefighters

 Team members operate within work centres and are responsible for implementing a wide range of operational tasks and fire prevention activities.
 There is a strong focus on emergency response and may involve deployment across the state for both emergency response and planned burning activities.

 Vacancies, when available, are advertised on Careers.Vic

 Fit for Emergency Medical Assessment (Project Firefighter and Forest and Fire Operations Officer)

 Firefighting roles are physically and psychologically demanding.

 Forest Firefighter Field staff must meet our highest medical standards:

 - Category B Firefighter – Arduous

-If you are considering applying for a Project Firefighter position, and would like to discuss your health or medical suitability for a role, please contact our medical provider:
+If you are considering applying for either a Forest and Fire Operations Officer or a Project Firefighter position, and would like to discuss your health or medical suitability for a role, please contact our medical provider: